 I worked full-time at the store as a sales associate but focussed as much as I could get away with on everything but sales (checking the weekly incoming order, pricing, merchandising, fixing, cleaning, etc.).
 Despite not really being into sales, I learned how to do it fairly decently.
 Then at home I did the payroll and bookkeeping.
 I was also trying to create multiple-strand income from home--including through an e-Bay store--but didn't have much time for it until February, when I was no longer employed.
 I closed down and then re-opened my e-Bay store, then closed it again; however, I hope to keep some items (such as my new PDF home education products) posted in the regular way from time to time.
 (You can search e-Bay for my items under the username "biddercon".)
 Please take some time to explore the Home School section of this website where you will find detailed information about the home school products I have created, and save a copy of my printable home education product brochure.
-Since I really enjoy creative computer work, I can always make time for a desktop publishing project if you have one for me.
-I thoroughly enjoyed building this website so, who knows, perhaps I can help you put one together!
+I thoroughly enjoyed building this website!

 I'm still writing Canadian and Creationist curriculum material when I can, and for a while had a column in the local Christian paper.
 Those articles are now in the Faith Matters section of this website.
 Currently I am studying the Hebrew roots of my faith, and getting quite an education!
 If you would like to find out how I began this journey (by learning to keep sabbath) visit the Hebrew Roots Introduction.
 In connection with those studies I have been making many new friends at Paltalk and, of course, you are welcome to join us there.
 Sometimes I feel very much like Noah, going against the tide of public opinion but needing to do so in obedience to the call of God on my life.

 These days gardening, preserving the harvest, and general prepping takes precedence over most other activities.
 Even the kids get involved on occasion.
 (Don't tell them I told you, though; they claim to have no interest and think we're going overboard.)
 I've learned how to use a pressure canner, a dehydrator, a Food Saver, and a Vitamix.
 Still haven't got the hang of my pressure cooker, and I'm about to learn how to use a Saratoga Jack thermal cooker, sprout seeds for salads, and ferment vegetables for better health.
 I've learned how to can beef and chicken, and sprout wheat and make my own flour.
 I'm experimenting with different bread recipes--and as of January 2013 am exploring gluten-free cuisine.
 Phew, I'm so busy!

 But sometimes we get to meet with likeminded friends.
 There aren't many of us yet, but we love getting together!
-This year, Mike and I even got to go down to Chandler, OK, for Sukkot with two of the couples in our group--and we met a new family to add!
+In 2012, Mike and I even got to go down to Chandler, OK, for Sukkot with two of the couples in our group--and we met a new family to add!
 In 2013 we heard about more like-minded people in southern Ontario and began joining them annually for the Feast of Tabernacles (and sometimes other feasts).
 How awesome to have so many new friends more-or-less nearby!